wasp-lang/wasp/web/docs/auth/overview.md

 ### Signup Fields Customization

-If you want to add extra fields to the signup process, the backend needs to know how to save them to the database.
+If you want to add extra fields to the signup process, the server needs to know how to save them to the database.
 You do that by defining the `auth.signup.additionalFields` field in your `main.wasp` file.

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">